The Formula for a Diabetes-Friendly Lunch

 pinterestfacebooktwittermail

-• Lean protein: Incorporating lean protein into your lunch promotes satiety, helps slow the absorption of carbohydrates, and prevents rapid spikes in blood glucose levels after eating.
-This can contribute to better diabetes management and reduce the risk of hyperglycemia (high blood glucose)—keeping you feeling full and satisfied until your next meal.
-Protein-rich foods also support muscle health and aid in the repair and maintenance of body tissues.
+2. Lean protein: One-quarter of your plate should be filled with lean protein.
+Working lean protein into your lunch helps you feel fuller for longer, helps slow down how fast carbs are absorbed, helping to prevent rapid spikes in blood glucose levels you eat.
+This can help you manage your blood glucose and reduce the risk of high blood glucose (hyperglycemia).
+This also helps keep you feeling full and satisfied until your next meal.
+Protein-rich foods also support muscle health and aid in the repair and maintain the tissues of your body.
 Options such as grilled chicken, turkey, fish, eggs, tofu, beans, and lentils are excellent choices.

-• Fiber-rich carbohydrates: Choose complex carbs that are high in fiber and low in refined sugars to help prevent spikes in blood glucose levels.
-Whole grains like quinoa, brown rice, barley, and whole grain bread provide sustained energy and contribute to feelings of fullness.
-Vegetables and fruits are also valuable sources of fiber, vitamins, and minerals, making them important components of a diabetes-friendly lunch.
+3. Fiber-rich carbs: The other quarter of your plate should include a quality carb.
+Choose complex carbs that are high in fiber and low in refined sugars to help prevent spikes in blood glucose levels.
+Whole grains like quinoa, brown rice, barley, and whole grain bread provide ongoing energy and help you feel full longer.
+Starchy vegetables and fruits are also good sources of fiber, vitamins, and minerals, making them great for a diabetes-friendly lunch.
+Milk and yogurt are also good options for this section of your plate.

-• Healthy fats: Including sources of healthy fats in your lunch provides essential nutrients and supports heart health.
-Foods like avocado, nuts, seeds, and olive oil are rich in monounsaturated and polyunsaturated fats, which can help improve insulin sensitivity and reduce the risk of cardiovascular complications associated with diabetes.
+5. Healthy fats: Sources of healthy fats in your lunch provide important nutrients and support heart health.
+Foods like avocado, nuts, seeds, and olive oil are rich in monounsaturated and polyunsaturated fats, which can help improve insulin sensitivity and reduce the risk of cardiovascular complications.

 Diabetes-Friendly On-the-Go Lunch Ideas

-Here are a few lunchbox inspirations perfect for packing your lunchbox:
+Here are a few ideas perfect for packing your lunch using the portions for the Diabetes Plate:

-• Grilled salmon salad: Flake grilled salmon over a bed of mixed greens and spinach.
-Add cherry tomatoes, cucumber slices, avocado chunks, and a sprinkle of low-fat feta cheese.
-Drizzle with balsamic vinaigrette dressing.
-Make it mobile by placing the dressing, flaked salmon, tomatoes, cucumbers, avocado, cheese, and mixed greens in a quart-size mason jar (in that order!).
-When it’s lunchtime, empty the jar into a large bowl and toss to combine.
+• Grilled salmon salad in a jar: Place a drizzle of balsamic vinaigrette dressing at the bottom of a quart sized mason jar, then add flaked salmon, tomatoes, cucumbers, avocado, cheese, and mixed greens When it’s lunchtime, empty the jar into a large bowl and toss to combine.

 • Greek chicken pita pocket: Stuff a whole grain pita pocket half with grilled chicken strips, diced tomatoes, cucumbers, red onions, and crumbled low-fat feta cheese.
 Drizzle with tzatziki sauce and serve with a side of carrot sticks and hummus.

 • Veggie and hummus wrap: Spread hummus onto a whole grain wrap and layer with sliced bell peppers, cucumbers, shredded carrots, and baby spinach leaves.
-Roll tightly and slice into bite-sized portions for a portable meal.
+Roll tightly and slice into bite-sized portions for your meal.

-By incorporating these diabetes-friendly meal ideas into your lunch routine, you can nourish your body while supporting your health goals.
-Experiment with different ingredients and flavors to keep your meals exciting and satisfying.
-With a little creativity and planning, lunchtime can become a highlight of your day, providing both nourishment and enjoyment.
+By using these diabetes-friendly meal planning ideas to your lunch prep, you can create meals that you enjoy and nourish your body while you support your health goals.
+Try different ingredients and flavors to create meals that are exciting and satisfy you.
+With a little creativity and planning, your lunch can be a highlight of your day.